microsoft/contosotraders-cloudtesting/docs/deployment-instructions.md

 * Once the workflow completes, the UI's accessible CDN endpoint will be displayed in the workflow logs (in the `display ui cdn endpoint` step in the `provision-infrastructure` job).

   ![Endpoints in workflow logs](./images/ui-endpoint-github-workflow.png)

-  The UI's endpoint will be partially masked in the logs.
-Replace the `***` token with the value of the `ENVIRONMENT` github repository secret.

 * You can load the UI endpoint in your browser to verify that the application is indeed up and running.